-Maple Soy Salmon with Peach Salsa
+Maple Ginger Salmon with Peach Salsa

-I’m pretty sure that even people who are not salmon fans will love this maple glazed salmon.
-The maple, ginger, soy and garlic glaze is fantastic.
-When you add the fresh peach salsa spiked with lime, honey and balsamic, well… mouth watering.
+I’m pretty sure that even people who are not salmon fans will love this salmon with peaches.

 I served it at our last holiday party to rave reviews.
 It looks complicated and gourmet, but it’s actually really simple to make and takes very little prep time.